WGLab/Workshop_Annotation/README.md

 python phen2gene.py -f example/ANKRD11_id.txt -w sk -out ankrd11
 ```

-Now, let's use `awk`, one of Jim's favorite tools, to do some fancy filtering on gnomAD allele frequency (column 11, across 125,748 exomes).
-We want rare variants (<1% freq.).
+Now, we can use `awk` to do a simple filtering on gnomAD allele frequency (column 11, across 125,748 exomes).
+We want to extract rare variants (<1% freq here, though many people use much lower number).

 ```
 conda install gawk